 My only training included testing a theory that riding my bicycle would fire up the fast twitch muscles as well as sprints at the track, so I’ve spent about one day each week cycling instead of running fast.
 Otherwise, I focused on maintaining fitness for a spring half marathon instead with 25-30 miles/week and one longish run of 10-12 miles.
 It’s been heavenly.

 As race prep, I looked up the last 5k I ran (in 2010) and realized I had never recorded my finish time.
-And since it appears those race results have long ago been deleted from world history this took me to my very first 5k in 2008, which I finished in 24:19.
+Unfortunately, those race results have long ago been deleted from world history, which took me to my very first 5k in 2008 where I finished in 24:19.